Library of Virginia: History

+Collections

-In addition to the main Library building, the Library manages the State Records Center in Henrico County where inactive, non-permanent records of state agencies and local governments are housed.
-The Library houses one of the most comprehensive collections on Virginia, focusing on the varied past of the Commonwealth and documenting the lives of important and ordinary Virginians and their stories.
+The Library of Virginia houses one of the most comprehensive collections on Virginia, focusing on the varied past of the Commonwealth and documenting the lives of important and ordinary Virginians and their stories.
 The collections hold government records, private papers, manuscripts, rare books, maps, photographs, ephemera and more, including millions of digital records.

-The Library’s online resources include Virginia Memory, which provides access to many of its digital collections; Virginia Chronicle, a newspaper database; Virginia Untold: The African American Narrative, a database of records related to enslaved and free Black and multiracial people who lived in Virginia from the establishment of slavery in the 1600s until the 1860s; Virginia Changemakers, a biography series; Document Bank of Virginia, a collection of primary historical sources for use in classrooms; and The Dictionary of Virginia Biography, an ongoing biographical reference project.
+The library’s online resources include Virginia Memory, which provides access to many of its digital collections; Virginia Chronicle, a newspaper database; Virginia Untold: The African American Narrative, a database of records related to enslaved and free Black and multiracial people who lived in Virginia from the establishment of slavery in the 1600s until the 1860s; Virginia Changemakers, a biography series; Document Bank of Virginia, a collection of primary historical sources for use in classrooms; and The Dictionary of Virginia Biography, an ongoing biographical reference project.